rebelot/BioTools/README.md

 ### maestro script: Transform

 Perform workspace cartesian transformations; the tool provides ways to define reference points and axes to rotate or translate selected atoms.

+### $SCHRODINGER/run completion for zsh

+An extensible incipit for the `$SCHRODINGER/run` command tab-completion for zsh.
+Add it to $fpath and make sure completions are enabled.